Civil Engineering MSc

 Do you want to build on your knowledge of civil engineering by understanding how environmental factors can influence the engineering process?

-On our Civil Engineering and Environmental Engineering MSc degree course, you'll learn more about the environment's impact on the way we plan, design, construct and manage large-scale public works.
+On this Master's in Civil Engineering MSc degree course, you'll learn more about the environment's impact on the way we plan, design, construct and manage large-scale public works.
 You'll cover issues such as pollution, public health and resource management, and study the impacts they make.